brunosan/brunosan.eu/_posts/2012-08-09-inside-cyber-warfare.md

 This book is disappointing and I do not recommend it.
-It seems an incomplete recollection of examples with no real insights.
+It seems an uncomprehensive recollection of examples with no real insights.
 His approach is shallow and naive (perhaps intentionally so).
 Yet, it provides interesting pointers to research elsewhere.